-- Equipment and technical expertise required for distance education are available. - Technical support for faculty and students will be available in a combination of web-based selfhelp tutorials and videos, self-paced orientation, email, and telephone. - Long-range planning, budgeting, and policy development processes reflect the facilities, staffing, equipment, and other resources essential to the viability and effectiveness of the distance education program.
+- Equipment and technical expertise required for distance education are available. - Technical support for faculty and students will be available in a combination of webbased self-help tutorials and videos, self-paced orientation, email, telephone and video conferencing. - Long-range planning, budgeting, and policy development processes reflect the facilities, staffing, equipment, and other resources essential to the viability and effectiveness of the distance education program.